-That is why the migration process of the legacy Public Folders (e.g. from MS Exchange 2010) is quite similar to the one already described on our blog.
+That is why the migration process of the legacy Public Folders (e.g. from MS Exchange 2010) to on-premises Exchange and Exchange Online is quite similar.
 Unfortunately, this similarity means the process involves manual fiddling with PowerShell scripts, which can be a pain, when it comes to larger and more complicated Public Folders structures.

 In a nutshell an Administrator needs to perform the following:

 - On the local Exchange Server locate any folder larger than 19 GB and reduce its size/split/exclude from the migration.

 - If the PF structure contains more than 100 folders reduce their number.
 Exchange Online allows 50 folders to be migrated, with an automatic extension of the limit to 100.
 Beyond that line, contact with MS support is required.